Ergodic theorem for branching Markov chains indexed by trees with arbitrary shape: Introduction

 \section{Introduction}

-Branching Markov processes, which are a generalization of Markov chains to trees, are useful to describe the evolution and growth of a population.
+Branching Markov processes, which are a generalization of Markov chains where processes are indexed by trees, are useful to describe the evolution and growth of a population.
 Limit theorems, such as the law of large numbers (sometimes also called ergodic theorem in markovian contexts), are important tools to study properties of a population such as the distribution of traits.
-The law of large numbers for branching Markov processes has been studied with both discrete and general values \cite{athreyaLimitTheoremsPositive1998,athreyaLimitTheoremsPositive1998a}.
-To study cellular aging, a more general version of the strong law of large numbers for a wider class of test functions and for non-independent daughter cells was proved in \cite{GuyonLimitTheorem}, see also \cite{delmasDetectionCellularAging2010} for an extension to bounded degree Bienaymé-Galton-Watson trees and \cite{bansayeAncestralLineagesLimit2019} for an extension to time-varying environnement and trait-dependent offspring distribution.
+The law of large numbers for branching Markov processes has been studied with both a discrete or continuous state space \cite{athreyaLimitTheoremsPositive1998,athreyaLimitTheoremsPositive1998a} for set indicator functions, and thus for continuous bounded functions by Portmanteau theorem.
+To study cellular aging, a more general version of the strong law of large numbers for a wider class of test functions and for non-independent daughter cells was proved in \cite{GuyonLimitTheorem}.
+This wider class of admissible test functions depends on the transition kernel of the branching Markov process considered, \eg \cite{GuyonLimitTheorem} focuses on one example with an autoregressive Gaussian transition kernel and with continuous and polynomially growing functions.
+See also \cite{delmasDetectionCellularAging2010} for an extension of \cite{GuyonLimitTheorem} to bounded degree Bienaymé-Galton-Watson trees and \cite{bansayeAncestralLineagesLimit2019} for an extension to time-varying environnement and trait-dependent offspring distribution.
 In this article, we present an ergodic theorem for a wide class of test functions as in \cite{GuyonLimitTheorem}, and for branching Markov processes where reproduction is independent from individual traits but where the genealogical tree of the population can have an arbitrary shape.

 A branching Markov process $X = (X_u, u\in\T)$ with values in a metric space $\SpaceX$ is a random process indexed by a rooted tree $\T$ with the Markov property: sibling nodes take independent and identically distributed values that depend only on the value of their parent node.
 Without loss of generality, we may choose $\T$ to be the rooted Ulam-Harris-Neveu tree $\Tinf = \cup_{n\in\N} (\N^*)^n$.
 See Definition~\ref{def:Markov_proc} below for a complete formal definition.